 Sounds pretty good, doesn’t it?
 If you’re lacking in the joy department, here are a few quick tips to help you get back on track:

+- Stop judging, start loving.
 Fingerpointing is a joy killer.
 If you’re expending your spiritual energy looking for faults in other Christians and people in the world at large, there’s no room in your soul for joy.
 Anger and judgmentalism are byproducts of fear (fear of difference, fear of not having enough, etc.).
 By naming your fear and letting it go, it becomes possible to love like Jesus loves — and that’s the fast track to experiencing joy.

+- Learn to trust.
 There are very few things that you can actually control in life.
 Yet many of us live like we’re in control of everything.
 Like cosmic puppet masters, we pull this string and that string, believing that we have the power (and responsibility) to keep our own little worlds on track.
 Learning to trust God means giving up the illusion of control.
 Trust is at the heart of joyful living because no matter what happens, we know that God is with us and we’re not alone.

 Christian joy is magnetic.
-If people actively avoid you, it’s not a sign that you’re fighting the good spiritual fight — it’s a sign that your faith journey has wandered off course.
+If people actively avoid you, it’s not a sign that you’re fighting the good spiritual fight — it’s a sign your faith journey has wandered off course.
 When you have Christian joy, people will notice there’s something different about you and they’ll want to be around you.

-Life is hard — too hard to live without joy.
-So do yourself (and everyone around you) a favor.
+Life is hard, too hard to live without joy.
+So, do yourself (and everyone around you) a favor.
 Get serious about finding Christian joy and start living the life you were created to live.